lexibank/tlopo/out/vol2/chapter3.md

 ## 7.8.
 Salt

-POc &ast;maqasin seems to have been both a stative verb meaning ‘be salty’ (vol. 1, p.159) and a noun meaning ‘salt’.
-Its PMP antecedent &ast;ma-qasin, however, was purely a stative verb meaning ‘be salty’, derived from the noun &ast;qasin ‘salty taste, salt’ (ACD).
-Like a number of other PMP stative verbs derived with &ast;ma- from nouns, the prefix of &ast;maqasin became fossilised in POc ([Evans & Ross 2001](../references.md#source-EvansandRoss2001)).
+POc _&ast;maqasin_ seems to have been both a stative verb meaning ‘be salty’ (vol. 1, p.159) and a noun meaning ‘salt’.
+Its PMP antecedent _&ast;ma-qasin_, however, was purely a stative verb meaning ‘be salty’, derived from the noun _&ast;qasin_ ‘salty taste, salt’ (ACD).
+Like a number of other PMP stative verbs derived with _&ast;ma-_ from nouns, the prefix of _&ast;maqasin_ became fossilised in POc ([Evans & Ross 2001](../references.md#source-EvansandRoss2001)).

 <table>
 <tr>